Krystyna Skarbek: Postwar life

 After the war, Skarbek was left without financial reserves or a native country to return to.
 Xan Fielding, whom she had saved from execution by the Gestapo, wrote in his 1954 book, Hide and Seek, dedicated "To the memory of Christine Granville":

 After the physical hardship and mental strain she had suffered for six years in our service, she needed, probably more than any other agent we had employed, security for life. […] Yet a few weeks after the armistice she was dismissed with a month's salary and left in Cairo to fend for herself... though she was too proud to ask for any other assistance, she did apply for the protection of a British passport; for ever since the Anglo-American betrayal of her country at Yalta she had been virtually stateless.
 But the naturalization papers […] were delayed in the normal bureaucratic manner.
 Meanwhile, abandoning all hope of security, she embarked on a life of uncertain travel, as though anxious to reproduce in peace time the hazards she had known during the war...

 She was ultimately naturalised in December 1946 after returning to Britain and threatening to refuse her George Medal and OBE.

 Unable to find work, Skarbek went to Nairobi, Kenya Colony to join Michael Dunford, an old lover, but the British colonial government turned down her application for a work permit.
 She returned to London where she became in turn a telephone operator, a salesperson, a waitress, and a cabin steward on ocean liners.
 On one of the passenger ships, the Ruahine, the crew, including Skarbek, were required to wear any medals they had been awarded during the war.
 Skarbek's "impressive line of ribbons, enough to flatter a general", led to resentment among the crew and accusations of lying.
 A fellow steward, Dennis George Muldowney, defended her, and the two probably were lovers.
 Muldowney became obsessed with her, and she broke off with him, saying he was "obstinate and terrifying".

 Death and legacy

 Christine Granville was stabbed to death in the Shellbourne Hotel, 1 Lexham Gardens, Earls Court, in London, on 15 June 1952.
-She had begun work as a steward some six weeks earlier with the Union-Castle Line and had booked into the hotel on 14 June, having returned from a working voyage out of Durban, South Africa, on Winchester Castle.
+She had begun work as a stewardess some six weeks earlier with the Union-Castle Line and had booked into the hotel on 14 June, having returned from a working voyage out of Durban, South Africa, on Winchester Castle.
 Her body was identified by her cousin Andrzej Skarbek.
 When her death was recorded at the Royal Borough of Kensington's register office, her age was given as 37, the age she claimed on her British passport.
 Her assailant was Dennis Muldowney, the obsessed man who had worked with her as a steward on Ruahine and was at the time of her murder a Reform Club porter.
 After being convicted of her murder, Muldowney was hanged at HMP Pentonville on 30 September 1952.